Prince-Muuo/sales_prediction/README.md

 **Decision Guide:**

 Use **Linear Regression** if:
-- ✅ You have many relevant features
+You have many relevant features
-- ✅ Relationships are relatively stable
+Relationships are relatively stable
-- ✅ You need fast predictions
+You need fast predictions
-- ✅ Interpretability is important
+Interpretability is important

 Use **Prophet** if:
-- ✅ Time patterns dominate
+Time patterns dominate
-- ✅ You need confidence intervals
+You need confidence intervals
-- ✅ Limited additional features
+Limited additional features
-- ✅ Strong seasonality exists
+Strong seasonality exists

----

-## 🔄 Using Your Own Data
+Using Your Own imaginary Data

-### Step 1: Prepare Your CSV
+Step 1: Prepare Your CSV

 Your file must have **at minimum**:
 - `date` column (format: YYYY-MM-DD)